osalvador/dbax-lite/docs/Configuration.md

 - `base_path`: contains path to the application front controller.
 - `encoding`: contains the response Content-Type charset encoding.
 - `error_style`: null or DebugStyle.
 If set to DebugStyle run-time errors will be displayed with the maximum detail.
+More info in [Error section](https://dbax.io/documentation/en/Errors.html)
+- `log_level`: contains the log level severity for the aplication.
+You can define eight logging levels defined in [RFC 5424](https://tools.ietf.org/html/rfc5424).
+More info in [Logging section](https://dbax.io/documentation/en/Logging.html)

 ## Setting properties